 You'll see only a few emission lines that correspond to the wavelength windows of the EIS raster.
 All other wavelengths are set to an intensity value of -100.
 Note that the number of pixels averaged over to generate the spectrum is stored in the tag QUAL\MAX.
 The significance of the QUAL tag is discussed in the separate tutorial on SPEC GAUSS WIDGET, the Gaussian fitting routine.

-3.1 Tilt and orbit corrections

-When averaging spectra over small spatial areas, then the spectral shifts caused by the slit tilt and orbit variation will not be important.
-However, for larger spatial areas these instrumental effects will lead to enhanced broadening of the emission lines.
+3.1 Tilt and orbit corrections The slit tilt and orbit variation will mean that averaging spectra over a spatial area will lead to emission lines being artificially broadened due to the varying positions of the line centroids on the detector.
+For small spatial areas, say 10x10 pixels, this will be a small affect but for large areas the broadening may be significant.
 This is particularly so for the 2" slit which has a larger tilt than the 1" slit.
 To perform the slit tilt and orbit corrections, first do:

-IDL> eis wave corr, l1name, offset
+IDL> eis\wave\corr, l1name, offset

 which derives a quick wavelength offset array using the Fe XII 195.12 line.
 Although it is possible to derive a more accurate offset array, this approximation is generally good enough for the spectrum averaging performed here.

 The mask spectrum can then be derived using:

-IDL> eis\mask\spectrum,l1name,mask185,offset=offset,/refill,swspec=swspec, lwspec=lwspec

-Basically, at each spatial pixel the spectra are linearly interpolated onto a reference spectrum scale using the offsets stored in 'offset'.
+IDL> eis\mask\spectrum,l1name,mask185,offset=offset,/refill,swspec=swspec, lwspec=lwspec Basically, at each spatial pixel the spectra are interpolated onto a reference spectrum scale using the offsets stored in 'offset'.
 This aligns the spectra so they can be added.
 The routine that performs the shifts to the spectra is 'eis\shift\spec.pro' where more details can be found.
 It is recommended to use the /refill keyword to replace missing data with 'realistic' intensity and error values.
 This is because a consequence of the interpolation method is that the number of missing pixels is essentially doubled.
 More details about warm pixels and the /refill option are available on the EIS wiki.

-4 Step 4: Fitting Gaussians

-Gaussians can be fit to the output spectrum using the routine SPEC\GAUSS\EIS, which is called as:

-IDL> spec gauss eis, swspec

-it is actually a wrapper to a general purpose Gaussian fitting routine called SPEC\GAUSS\WIDGET present in the /gen branch of Solarsoft.
-A tutorial explaining how to use 'spec gauss widget' is available in Solarsoft at:
+4 Step 4: Fitting Gaussians Gaussians can be fit to the output spectrum using the routine SPEC\GAUSS\EIS, which is called as: IDL> spec\gauss\eis, swspec it is actually a wrapper to a general purpose Gaussian fitting routine called SPEC\GAUSS\WIDGET present in the /gen branch of Solarsoft.
+A tutorial explaining how to use 'spec\gauss\widget' is available in Solarsoft at: \$SSW/gen/idl/fitting/spec\gauss\widget\tutorial.pdf The tutorial is also available through the EIS wiki.

-\$SSW/gen/idl/fitting/spec gauss widget tutorial.pdf

-The tutorial is also available through the EIS wiki.

-5 Appendix: the Polygon option in eis pixel mask

-Start up eis pixel mask on the whole Fe VIII 185 image:
+5 Appendix: the Polygon option in eis\pixel\mask Start up eis\pixel\mask on the whole Fe VIII 185 image:

-IDL> eis pixel mask, im185, mask185, 185.21, 1, col=255

-and click somewhere on the image with the left mouse button - this puts the routine into Polygon mode.
+IDL> eis pixel mask, im185, mask185, 185.21, 1, col=255 and click somewhere on the image with the left mouse button - this puts the routine into Polygon mode.
 I will choose an approximately rectangular region in the bottom left of the image by clicking three times with the left mouse button.
 You'll see that after the first button press, subsequent ones will show a line joining the newly added point to the previous.
 Figure 8 shows the result after 3 button presses.

 Figure 8.
 An image from during the process to select a region with the Polygon option in eis\pixel\mask.
 To 'close' the rectangle, simply click on the RIGHT mouse button, which exits the Polygon mode and joins up the last two dots.
 Figure 9 shows the result where the selected pixels form a rectangular block in the image.